AdobeDocs/campaign-standard.en/help/automating/using/managing-encrypted-data.md

 In some cases, the data that you want to import Campaign Servers may need to be encrypted, for example if it contains PII data.

+To be able to encrypt outgoing data or decrypt incoming data, you need to manage GPG keys using the [Control Panel](https://docs.adobe.com/content/help/en/control-panel/using/instances-settings/gpg-keys-management.html).

+>[!NOTE]
+>
+>Control Panel is available to all customers hosted on AWS (excepted for customers who host their marketing instances on premise).

-To be able to import or export encrypted files, you first need to contact Adobe Customer Care so that they provide your instance with the needed encryption/decryption commands.
+If you are not eligible to use Control Panel, you need to contact Adobe Customer Care so that they provide your instance with the needed encryption/decryption commands.
 To do this, submit a request indicating:

 * The **label** that will display in Campaign interface to use the command.
 For example "Encrypt file".
 * The **command** to install on your instance.